MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-active-directory.md

 ```
 <add key="ACSUri" value="https://login.windows.net/CRONUSInternationLtd.onmicrosoft.com/wsfed?wa=wsignin1.0%26wtrealm=https://CRONUSInternationLtd.onmicrosoft.com/Financials%26wreply=http://dynamicsnavwinclient/" />
 ```
-You configure the [!INCLUDE[nav_windows](../developer/includes/nav_windows_md.md)] by modifying the ClientUserSettings.config file.
-For more information, see [Configuring the Dynamics NAV Windows Client](configuring-the-windows-client.md#afterset).
+You configure the [!INCLUDE[nav_windows](../developer/includes/nav_windows_md.md)] by modifying the ClientUserSettings.config file. <!-- For more information, see [Configuring the Dynamics NAV Windows Client](configuring-the-windows-client.md#afterset).-->

 ## Task 6: Associate the Azure AD Accounts with the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] User Accounts
  Each user in your Azure AD tenant that will access [!INCLUDE[prodshort](../developer/includes/prodshort.md)] must be set up in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 For example, create the users with Windows authentication or with user name/password authentication, depending on your deployment scenario.
 But you must also specify an authentication email address on the **Office 365 Authentication** FastTab in the **User Card** window.
 The authentication email address is the email account for that user in your Azure AD tenant.
 When you combine this with the relevant configuration of the [!INCLUDE[server](../developer/includes/server.md)] instance, users achieve single sign-on when they access [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)] from the SharePoint site, for example.
-For more information, see [How to: Create Microsoft Dynamics NAV Users](How-to--Create-Microsoft-Dynamics-NAV-Users.md).

 > [!IMPORTANT]
 >  The single sign-on means that users are still signed in to Azure AD when they sign out from [!INCLUDE[prodshort](../developer/includes/prodshort.md)], unless they close all browser windows.
 However, if a user selected the **Keep me signed in** field when they signed in, they are still signed in when they close the browser window.
 To fully sign out from Azure AD, the user must sign out from each application that uses Azure AD, including [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and SharePoint.